sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 :::image type="content" source="./media/tutorial-public-safety-create-app/token.png" alt-text="Generate Token":::

 > [!TIP]
-> Once the token is generated, make a note of it for later.
+> When the token is generated, make a note of it for later.
 After the dialog closes you can't view the token again.

 In the **Administration** section, select **Device connection**, and then select **View Keys**.